 - 3.8 The apparent benefit of higher Council Tax income is not felt as strongly as it could be, because the local government tax base has gradually moved out of synch with the reality of local service pressures.
 Council Tax continues to be based on 1991 valuations, which means that authorities in the southeast of England have seen much lower increases in income than the increase in house prices would imply.
 Meanwhile, Council Tax increases in more deprived areas do not provide adequate compensation for the loss of central government grant. - 3.9 The other main element of local government funding, beside central government grant and Council Tax, is Business Rates.
 The 2010-15 Coalition Government transferred a notional 50% of locally-collected Business Rates income back to local government, but the requirement to adjust the amount of business rates retained between authorities, based on respective service needs, means that authorities with an active commercial sector and low perceived levels of need, like Maidstone, retain a low proportion of business rates (just 7% in Maidstone's case).
 It was originally intended to increase the 50% share of business rates retained locally to 75%, but the Secretary of State for the Department of Levelling Up, Homes and Communities (DLUHC) has now signalled that this is not a government priority. - 3.10 Although local government funding is now both complex and inconsistent with good fiscal practice, central government has not addressed the issues.
 The lack of clarity arising was mitigated to an extent in 2015, when David Cameron's Conservative government provided some certainty for local government by announcing a four-year settlement, albeit that this incorporated a reduction in funding.
 However, since 2019/20, local government funding settlements have been announced on an annual basis, usually just three months before the start of the new financial year. - 3.11 The Chancellor of the Exchequer announced a three-year Spending Review on 27 October 2021.
 This included assumptions about real terms growth in Council Spending Power (the government's preferred measure) over the next three years.
 It should be noted that the calculation of Council Spending Power assumes that local authorities will increase Council Tax by the maximum permissible without a referendum, which in Maidstone's case is a 2% increase.
-The term spending power should not be conflated with actual resources available. - 3.12 Details of what the overall increase in spending power means for individual authorities remain to be announced in the Local Government Finance Settlement, which is due in December 2021.
-A potential issue for Maidstone is that an 'across the board' increase in funding for Councils would use the current basis of assessing funding requirements, which in 2019/20 indicated that the Council would have to pay negative Revenue Support Grant (RSG) to government, rather than receiving RSG from the government.
-The first element of any increase in funding could therefore simply be used to reverse negative RSG, giving no benefit to the Council.
+The term spending power should not be conflated with actual resources available. - 3.12 Details of what the overall increase in spending power meant for individual authorities were announced in the Local Government Finance Settlement in December 2021.
+A potential issue for Maidstone was that an 'across the board' increase in funding for Councils could have used the current basis of assessing funding requirements, which in 2019/20 indicated that the Council would have to pay negative Revenue Support Grant (RSG) to government, rather than receiving RSG from the government.
+The first element of any increase in funding would therefore have been used to reverse negative RSG, giving no benefit to the Council.
+In the event, the original 2013/14 needs assessment was used to allocate additional resources to Councils, in the form of a Services Grant.